riyasalmoe/ultimate-product-catalogue/readme.txt

 = Customize Your Product Catalog with the Included Template System =

 The Ultimate Product Catalog is built on a series of templates, such that everything that displays on the front end of the plugin can be customized by creating your own template files (to modify and/or overwrite the existing templates files).
-This gives you a powerful and non-destructive way to custmoize the look and functionality of the catalog to your exact needs.
+This gives you a powerful and non-destructive way to custmoize the look and functionality of the procuct catalog to your exact needs.
 More info about this can be found <a href="https://doc.etoilewebdesign.com/plugins/ultimate-product-catalog/developer/">in our documentation</a>.

 = Product Catalog Additional Languages =
 Thanks to the generous contribution of many of those who use our product catalog plugin, we're able to include translation files for the following languages: